-Custom domains do not have to be defined by two-month waves and calendar years, and can generally be divided however the user chooses using the temporal information contained in the variable id\code (e.g., to produce estimates by month, season, or for fisheries that cross calendar years).
+Custom domains do not have to be defined by waves or by calendar years, and can generally be divided however the user chooses using the temporal information contained in the variable id_code (e.g., to produce estimates by month, season, or for fisheries that cross calendar years).
 This variable is a unique 16 digit identifier for each APAIS sampling assignment, and is defined as the assignment number (1 digit), the interviewer code (4 digit), the date (in YYYYMMDD format), and the interview number (3 digit).
+Please note that it is not possible to produce custom temporal domains with FES data.

-In SAS, users will have to parse the year/month/day information out of id\code, and then write a conditional statement that creates a new variable that identifies the years/months/days they want to include in their domain (see Box 8).
+In SAS, users will have to parse the year/month/day information out of id_code, and then write a conditional statement that creates a new variable that identifies the years/months/days they want to include in their domain (see Box 9).
 This variable can then be added to their domain definition.

-In R, if users only require cross-year domains but otherwise standard wave estimates, these can be generated using the R functions by defining the styr and endyr arguments as their starting and ending years of interest, and including wave as part of the dom definition.
-However, defining sub-wave domains can be more complicated because the steps of reading in and filtering the required data are all hard-coded as part of the MRIP.catch function.
+In R, if users only require cross-year domains and wave estimates, these can be generated using the R functions by defining the styr and endyr arguments as their starting and ending years of interest, and including wave as part of the dom definition.
+Defining sub-wave domains can be more complicated because the steps of reading in and filtering the required data are all hard-coded as part of the MRIP.catch function.
 Also, state (st) is a required argument to run the function, so estimates can only be produced state-by-state, and cannot be easily aggregated without editing the function itself.
-If state-level estimates are sufficient, the functions themselves, is to read the CSV wave datasets that need to be filtered into R, filter them, and write the edited datasets back out to the original CSV file location with the same names.
-Then, users can run the MRIP.catch function, which will read in the filtered file(s) to produce estimates (see Box 9).
+If state-level estimates are sufficient, the easiest way to generate custom temporal domains in R that does not require editing the functions themselves, is to read the CSV wave datasets that need to be filtered into R, filter them, and write the edited datasets back out to the original CSV file location with the same names.
+Then, users can run the MRIP.catch function, which will read in the filtered file(s) to produce estimates (see Box 10).
 This isn't an ideal method, because users will need to remember that those wave datasets have some data deleted and, if they later need the full wave datasets again, they will need to re-download them.
 However, this is currently the easiest option for custom temporal domain analysis using the R template.

-Box 8: Example Catch Estimates for Seasonal Domains in SAS
+Box 9: Example Catch Estimates for Seasonal Domains in SAS